The Japanese House: 2016–2017: Swim Against the Tide and Saw You in a Dream

-2018–present: Good at Falling and Chewing Cotton Wool
+2018–2020: Good at Falling and Chewing Cotton Wool

 Bain released the single "Lilo" on 27 September 2018.
 After the release of "Lilo", The Japanese House announced a North American tour in December 2019.
 On 12 November 2018 Bain released "Follow My Girl", the album's second single.
 That same day, Billboard announced that The Japanese House's debut album Good at Falling was to be released on 1 March 2019.
-The album was co-produced with George Daniel (of the 1975) and BJ Burton.
+The album was co-produced with George Daniel (of The 1975) and BJ Burton.

 Upon its release, Good at Falling received mostly positive reviews.
 Megan Buerger of Pitchfork called it "confident and intoxicating", although she commented that its melancholic lyrical content almost exasperated her at points.
 Bain announced her second Good at Falling tour in the US for October and November 2019.

 Bain released the EP The LA Sessions on 8 August 2019.
 The LA Sessions featured re-imagined tracks from Good at Falling and Saw You in a Dream which were recorded live in Los Angeles.
 On 27 September 2019, Bain released a single titled "Something Has to Change", and announced an upcoming extended play of the same name.
 The EP was announced to be released in November 2019, but was delayed into early 2020.
 On 22 November 2019, she released a single titled "Chewing Cotton Wool."
 On 10 August 2020, Bain announced that the EP, now titled Chewing Cotton Wool, was to be released on 12 August 2020.
 Bain released the EP on 12 August 2020.
 It featured four songs, one of which was a collaboration with Justin Vernon of indie folk band Bon Iver, as well as the previously released singles.
 Upon its release, Chewing Cotton Wool received praise for showing further growth of Bain's signature lush, hazy production, introducing more textured and sporadic electronics.